HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 |versions|

 .. note:: The exact file format of the firmware installer and release notes file depends on the manufacturer.
-The functions will only be active if the corresponding firmware is mapped in Hyperview Product Catalog.
+The functions will only be active if the corresponding firmware is mapped in Hyperview Catalog.

 ==================================
 Alarm events for outdated firmware